-Energy bills are mailed on or about the fifth business day of the beginning of each month.
+- 1. Energy bills for Billing Cycle 1 are deposited in the U.S. mail, or at the sole option of the member posted paperless to the online member portal, on or about the fifth (5th) business day beginning each month.
 Electric bills are due and payable when presented.
-Payment should be made within ten (10) days.

-If payment is not received within twenty-one (21) days after the date of the original bill, a "Late Fee Charge" for the greater of (i) three percent (3%) on the unpaid balance or (ii) \$3.00, will be added to the account.
-If payment is not received by the cooperative on or before the first business day of the month immediately following the month in which the original bill was presented, the Collection Process outlined in the Continuity and Discontinuance of Service Policy will take effect.

-Notwithstanding the aforementioned, the cooperative office staff may waive the Late Fee Charge no more than once per calendar year for members who have not had a Late Fee Charge during the past twelve (12) months.
+Failure to actually receive a bill, whether mailed or posted online, shall not relieve the member from obligation for payment. - 2.
+Payment for bills submitted during Cycle 1 should be made within ten (10) days of the bill date.
+If payment is not received within twenty-one (21) days after the bill date, a "Late Fee Charge" for the greater of (i) three percent (3%) on the unpaid balance or (ii) \$3.00, will be added to the account.
+If payment is not received by the Cooperative on or before the first business day of the month immediately following the month in which the original bill was presented, the Collection Process outlined in the Continuity and Discontinuance of Service Policy will take effect. - 3.
+Notwithstanding the aforementioned, the Cooperative office staff may waive the Late Fee Charge no more than once per calendar year for members who have not had a Late Fee Charge during the most recent twelve (12) months.